Cleveland, Ohio Immigration Attorney

 Role of Immigration Lawyer in the H-1B Visa Process

 The H-1B visa petition requires substantial coordination between the employer, the employee and various government entities including, USCIS, the Department of Labor and possibly the Department of State (in case of consular processing).
 Experience counts as it helps streamline the process.
 Hammond Law Group’s team of immigration attorneys and paralegals possess decades of experience in preparing and filing H-1B cases for both cap subject and cap exempt cases.
 As well, the team at HLG routinely protects the employers and employees alike by timely filing extensions, changes of employment or modifying the original filing to coincide with material job changes (such as change in work location).
-Let our experiened immigration law team do the heavy lifting for you.
+Let our experienced Cleveland immigration lawyers do the heavy lifting for you.
 Call us at 216-970-7102.